isomerpages/pa-corp/_our-network/Grassroots Organisations/Neighbourhood Committees.md

 * Disseminate information and obtain feedback on government policies and actions from the residents; and
 * Foster good citizenship amongst residents.

 Have a say in your estate.
-Join your NCs as a volunteer.
+Join your NCs as a [Volunteer](engage/be-our-volunteer).

-Click [here](//) to search for your nearest NC.
+Click [here](our-network/grassroots-organisations/locate-nc) to search for your nearest NC.

 #### One Connect